Approximate Border Location

 Practical Travel Information

 Practical planning is essential for this route.
 You must have a suitable vehicle and be prepared for high-altitude driving.
 Check the weather and road conditions before you set out, especially in winter.
 The official currencies are the Georgian Lari (GEL) in Georgia and the Turkish Lira (TRY) in Turkey.
 Services at the border are limited.
 It is essential to plan for fuel and any currency exchange in the larger towns of Akhaltsikhe or Ardahan.
-Ensure your vehicle’s Green Card insurance explicitly covers both Georgia and Turkey.
+Ensure your vehicle’s Green Card insurance explicitly covers both Georgia and Turkey; monitor official border sites for real-time status and any seasonal weather impacts.

 Final Considerations